-Spouse must provide this completed form along with documents and/or statements issued by the agency, financial institution, organization or government department recording the 2020 Canadian non-taxable income.
+Spouse must provide this completed form along with documents and/or statements issued by the agency, financial institution, organization or government department recording the 2023 Canadian non-taxable income.
 Documents must indicate the source and amount of income, and additional information below as applicable:

-- If the Canadian non-taxable income is from child-support payments, spouse must also provide a copy of their separation agreement or court order detailing the amount and frequency of the support payments during the 2020 year. - If the separation/divorce agreement or court order was dated more than one year ago, spouse may submit the outdated documentation along with confirmation of the payments received during the 2020 year. - If the separation/divorce agreement or court order is not available, spouse must provide: - Documentation confirming the payments received in 2020 (e.g. bank statements, copies of void cheques) and one of the following: - a dated and signed letter from the payor confirming the value, reason and total for all payments made during the 2020 year; or - an affidavit (see definition below) from spouse confirming the value, reason and total for all payments received during the 2020 year. - If the Canadian non-taxable income is from a scholarship or bursary, spouse must provide a copy of documents confirming the source and amount of the award (e.g. award notification, award funds transfer to their account). - If spouse is a person registered under the Indian Act who earned 2020 income on a First Nations Reserve in Canada, they must provide a copy of their 2020 T4 slip showing the amount in box 71 or a letter from their employer (on the employer's letterhead) that specifies their total amount of 2020 income earned while working on a First Nations reserve.
+- If the Canadian non-taxable income is from child-support payments, spouse must also provide a copy of their separation agreement or court order detailing the amount and frequency of the support payments during the 2023 year. - If the separation/divorce agreement or court order was dated more than one year ago, spouse may submit the outdated documentation along with confirmation of the payments received during the 2023 year. - If the separation/divorce agreement or court order is not available, spouse must provide: - Documentation confirming the payments received in 2023 (e.g. bank statements, copies of void cheques) and one of the following: - a dated and signed letter from the payor confirming the value, reason and total for all payments made during the 2023 year; or - an affidavit (see definition below) from spouse confirming the value, reason and total for all payments received during the 2023 year. - If the Canadian non-taxable income is from a scholarship or bursary, spouse must provide a copy of documents confirming the source and amount of the award (e.g. award notification, award funds transfer to their account). - If spouse indicates 2023 income earned that is tax-exempt under the Indian Act, they must provide a copy of their 2023 T4 slip showing the amount in Box 71 or a letter from their employer (on the employer's letterhead) that specifies their total amount of 2023 income earned that is tax-exempt under the Indian Act.
+Self-employed individuals may provide the letter as their own employer, and must include an explanation that a letter from another employer is not available.